wagtail/wagtail/docs/extending/extending_draftail.md

 ```

 This source component uses data and callbacks provided by [Draftail](https://www.draftail.org/docs/api).
-It also uses dependencies from global variables – see [Extending clientside components](extending_clientside_components).
+It also uses dependencies from global variables – see [Extending client-side React components](extending_client_side_react).

 We then create the decorator component: